E-commerce

 Real-time data

-Batch delays that are too long create phantom sales: update frequency is part of the flow design.
+Batch delays that are too long create phantom sales: update frequency is part of flow design.

 Forecasting

-Forecasting tools can suggest quantities to order: humans still often validate supplier orders, but the suggestion report is automated.
+Forecasting tools can suggest quantities to order: humans still often approve the supplier order, but the suggestion report is automated.

 Seasonality

-Threshold rules can vary by season or campaign: think in terms of a commercial calendar in the settings, not just a fixed constant.
+Threshold rules can vary by season or by campaign: include the sales calendar in the settings, not just a fixed constant.

 Warehouse and picking

-Wave-picking or zone-based systems can automatically trigger picking slips when an order threshold is reached or at a fixed time: flow design must account for real human and material capacities.
+Wave picking or zone systems can automatically trigger picking slips when an order threshold is reached or at a fixed time: the flow design must take real human and equipment capacities into account.

 Physical inventory

-Discrepancies between theoretical stock and actual stock require adjustments; automating reservations for too long without cycle counts can amplify discrepancies.
+Differences between theoretical stock and actual stock require adjustments; automating reservations for too long without cycle counting can amplify discrepancies.

 From payment validation to picking preparation, several systems may be involved: OMS (order management), warehouse, carrier.
 Automation routes the order to the right stock, the right shipping method, or the right store for pickup.
-For context: e-commerce order management.
+For the framework: e-commerce order management.

 Split shipment

-An order can generate several shipments: the customer must be informed automatically and consistently about each package.
+An order can generate several shipments: the customer must be informed automatically and consistently about each parcel.

 Cancellations and refunds

-Workflows must stop marketing follow-ups and update stock and accounting: see returns.
+Workflows must cut off marketing follow-ups and update inventory and accounting: see returns.

-Pre-order flows combine payment collection, availability date, and customer expectations: automate communications as soon as a production delay appears to reduce support volume.
+Preorder flows mix payment collection, availability date, and customer expectations: automate communications as soon as a production delay appears to reduce support volume.

 Marketplaces

-If you also sell on marketplaces, orchestration must synchronize statuses and timelines with third-party APIs: complexity explodes without a flow map.
+If you also sell on marketplaces, orchestration must synchronize statuses and lead times with third-party APIs: complexity explodes without a flow map.

 B2B and approvals